kaufland-ecommerce/esque/README.md

 In the current version only topic configurations can be changed and specified.

-It has to use the schema, which is used for the following example:
+It has to use the same schema, which is used for the following example:

 ```yaml